Are the “lungs of the earth” burning?

 The phytoplankton in the oceans photosynthesise, generating around 240 Pg (petagram: one Pg is 1¹⁵ g, or a thousand million million grams, also often called a gigatonne, a thousand million tonnes) of oxygen per year.
 Total global photosynthesis (land and sea) produces about 570 Pg of oxygen per year.
 Therefore in terms of TOTAL global photosynthesis, photosynthesis in the Amazon contributes around 9%.
 This is small, but still substantial.

 A bigger point that is often missed is that the Amazon consumes about as much oxygen as it produces.
 This is shown in the diagram.
 Plants produce oxygen through photosynthesis (green arrow).
-However, the the same plants consume the equivalent of over half the oxygen they produce in their own respiration (blue arrows).
-Plants metabolise as animals do, just at a slower rate, and at night when there is no photosynthesis forests are net absorbers of oxygen.
+However, the same plants consume the equivalent of over half the oxygen they produce in their own respiration (blue arrows).
+Plants metabolise as animals do, just at a slower rate.
+At night, when there is no photosynthesis, forests are net absorbers of oxygen.
 The remaining 40% of the Amazon oxygen budget is consumed mainly by microbes breaking down the dead leaves and wood of the rainforest, a natural process called heterotrophic respiration (dark blue arrows).
 These process of plant and heterotrophic respiration are effectively the reverse of the photosynthesis equation above.

 National Geographic: Why the Amazon doesn’t really produce 20% of the world’s oxygen — “Of the many important reasons to worry about the thousands of fires raging in the world’s largest rainforest, oxygen supply is not one of them.
 Trees don’t just exhale oxygen — they also consume it in a process known as cellular respiration, where they convert the sugars they amass during the day into energy, using oxygen to power the process.
 So during the night when there’s no sun around for photosynthesis, they’re net absorbers of oxygen. … Trees inhale a little over half the oxygen they produce this way.
 The rest is probably used up by the countless microbes that live in the Amazon, which inhale oxygen to break down dead organic matter of the forest.”